MerginMaps/docs/src/manage/create-project/index.md

-# Create a new project
+# How to create a new project
 [[toc]]

 There are several methods of creating a new <MainPlatformName /> project: